Tsukasane/Computer-Graphics-Labs/README.md

 All labs is written to run on Qt Creator.
 However, you can also simply deem them as references and write your own code based on C++ platforms.

 I will briefly describe the requirements of each lab as follows, adding some key points that I find are important or difficult to understand.
-I strongly recommend you to think thoroughly by yourself first, and try not to do meaningless copy-and-pastes.
+I think it is important to explore the labs thoroughly by yourself first.
+Please try not to do meaningless copy-and-pastes.

 Also, these codes are not flawless.
-Please dialectically treat them and feel free to raise any issues.
+Please feel free to raise any issues.
 You are also welcome to contact me through Email(Tsukasazyin@gmail.com).

 Hope you enjoy learning computer graphics!